 Published Monday-Friday at 09:30

-In September, household loans from monetary financial institutions (MFIs) had an annual growth rate of 7.5 percent, which means the rate was unchanged compared with August.
-Households' loans from MFIs amounted to a total SEK 3 478 billion in September.
-This is an increase of SEK 25 billion compared with the previous month and SEK 241 billion compared with the corresponding month last year.
+Loans from Monetary Financial Institutions (MFIs) to households had an annual growth rate of 7.2 percent in February.
+This is the third month in a row with an unchanged growth rate.
+Households' loans from MFIs totalled SEK 3 563 billion in February.
+This is an increase of SEK 14 billion compared with the previous month and SEK 236 billion compared with the corresponding month last year.

 Your answers are crucial for us to produce reliable statistics that are used for decision making, debate and research.
 Thank you for contributing!

 Feel free to contact us at Statistics Service by phone or e-mail with your questions.

 We are here to help you weekdays 09:00 to 12:00, and 13:00 to 16:00.Phone: +46 10-479 50 00Use our e-mail questionnaire

 How Statistics Sweden is involved in the 2030 Agenda

 “Statistics are needed to provide an overview of the current situation and thereby stake out a path for the future,” says Viveka Palm at Statistics Sweden.

 Statistics Sweden has estimated how the population would have looked like if we did not have any immigration or emigration since 1970.